 Pro tip: If you genuinely have no metrics for a role, describe scope instead.
 Team size, budget managed, number of clients, scale of the system you worked on.
 Scope gives context that makes a bullet feel real even without a percentage.

 Responsible for managing social media channels and creating content for the marketing team.
-Helped with product launches and worked with other departments to coordinate campaigns.
+Helped with product launches and worked with other departments.
 Involved in customer feedback processes and reporting.

 Grew Instagram following from 4,200 to 31,000 in 10 months by launching a short-form video strategy focused on product education content.